bil0u/libft/README.md

 This is my personal toolkit for C programming based on the Standard C Library.

-Note: this library has only been tested on macOS and ArchLinux
+Note: this code has only been tested on macOS and ArchLinux

 ## Usage